The Gunny Sack

 What does it mean to dredge in flour?

 Dredging in flour simply means lightly coating with flour.
-For this recipe, it helps keep the seasoning on the pork and gives the chops a nice, golden brown appearance when seared.
+In this recipe, it helps keep the seasoning on the pork and gives the chops a nice, golden brown appearance when seared.

-Why sear pork chops before putting them in the slow cooker?
+Why sear pork chops before putting them in the crock pot?

 Searing the pork chops prior to putting them in the slow cooker helps them retain moisture.
 It also gives the pork chops added flavor and holds the seasoning in place.